mbway/turbo/demos/README.md

 # Bayesian Optimisation Demos
-These notebooks are examples of different objective functions being optimised with the Bayesian optimisation library, complete with lots of informative plots.
+These notebooks are examples of different objective functions being optimised with turbo, complete with lots of informative plots.

-Note: more example code can be found in the tests: `optimisation_test.py`

-TODO: include help for saving/loading checkpoints